Temporal Action Segmentation: An Analysis of Modern Techniques: Level of Supervision

-Follow-up works focus on learning better representations for fine-grained actions.
-Instead of employing an additional stream for optical flow images, \cite{mac2019learning} use locally consistent deformable convolutions (LCDC) to model fine-grained motion.
-Coupled GAN~\cite{gammulle2019coupled} uses two generative adversarial networks, one for RGB images and one for auxiliary information (depth or optical flow), to better model the evolution of human actions.

-TempAgg~\cite{sener2020temporal} is a recent multi-granular temporal aggregation framework that relates recent observations to long-range observations using attention.
-This network can be utilized for action segmentation by naively classifying snippets aggregated with long-range information.
-This method's performance is reported over snippet scores, which will likely improve when sequence models are incorporated.
+Follow-up works focused on improving the representations for fine-grained actions.
+For example, LCDC~\cite{mac2019learning} embeds fine-grained motions with locally consistent deformable convolutions to replace optical flow.
+Coupled-GAN~\cite{gammulle2019coupled} incorporates two generative adversarial networks, one for RGB images and one for auxiliary data (depth or optical flow), to capture the progression of actions.
+TempAgg~\cite{sener2020temporal} facilitates multi-granular temporal aggregation that relates recent observations to long-range ones with attention.
+This network can be used for TAS by naively classifying long-range information-aggregated snippets.
+While the reported performance is solely based on snippet scores, incorporating a sequence model is expected to yield further enhancements.